ohlyanAnshu/yourBilly/README.md

 # yourBilly
-An expense manager web application.
+An expense manager web application using Django.